The 10 Worst Neighborhoods In Fort Worth For 2022

 It seems as if there's a neighborhood for everyone in Fort Worth.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Fort Worth.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Texas thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Fort Worth.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Fort Worth neighborhoods are the worst, and which are the best?
+So the question arises, which Fort Worth neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Fort Worth hoods need a little tender loving care - the sore thumbs of the Fort Worth area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Tcu-West Cliff ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Fort Worth hoods need a little tender loving care – the sore thumbs of the Fort Worth area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Tcu-West Cliff ranks way above the rest.

-We examined 16 of Fort Worth's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Fort Worth's reputation.
+We examined 16 of Fort Worth’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Fort Worth’s reputation.

-The Worst Neighborhoods In Fort Worth For 2022
+The Most Dangerous Neighborhoods In Fort Worth For 2024

 1. South East